austintwang/finemo_gpu/README.md

                         The path to the output directory. (*Required*) -W MODISCO_REGION_WIDTH, --modisco-region-width MODISCO_REGION_WIDTH
-                        The width of the region around each peak summit used by tfmodisco-lite. (default: 400)
+                        The width of the region around each peak summit used by tfmodisco-lite. (default: 400) -n, --no-recall       Do not compute motif recall metrics. (default: False)
 ```